 If you have ever worked with a digital agency, or been a part of the web design process, you have probably heard the term ‘sitemap’.
 Similar to a geographical map that helps people find places they are looking for in the real world, a sitemap is both a a file where you can list the webpages of your site to tell Google and other search engines about the organization of your site’s content.

 The sitemap also acts like a table of contents for visitors so that they are able to differentiate the home page, from the about page, from the blog page and so on.
 It is the most efficient way to organize the resources that are available on a site for both search engines and users.
-It is from this basic structure (your sitemap) that we at Atilus construct an entire website:

 How We Use Sitemaps at Atilus

 Sitemaps, although seemingly simple are used and compiled for a number of reasons:

 - Planning – Sitemaps help us plan out all of the pages on your website.

 - Content – Our content writer uses it to map out all of the preliminary content on the site.

 - Design – Our designs are based on the sitemap, making sure it includes each page, section and sub-section that is listed on the sitemap.

 - Priorities – It helps communicate importance – a major service section is generally more important than an administrative staff members’ bio for example.

 - Marketing – Sitemaps allow us to immediately begin working on the marketing of your website.
 IE, that service page is titled in a particular way to help you get out in front of your prospective buyers and clients.